 Practices around OER are situated in the wider educational context of adult education and lifelong learning.
 These practices can be focused around an individual (for example, a learner or teacher releasing or reusing a digital educational resource) or social (such as groups or collectives of academics releasing or reusing resources).

-The CA group has assembled a group of experts from around the world to inform and advance the project.
-The project commences in September 2012.
+The CA team assembled a group of experts from around the world to inform and advance the project.
+The project ran from September 2012 to September 2013.

 Contact Allison Littlejohn or Isobel Falconer for more information.